ryisenberg/protocols/gibson-assembly.md

 -	Bring SOC media from 4C to room temperature
 -	Chill electroporation cuvette on ice
 -	Obtain 50ul aliquot of electrocompetent cells from -80C freezer and thaw on ice for 5 mins
 -	If using DNA in a salty buffer or a ligation reaction, remember to dialyze sample before adding to cells (samples with salt will cause arcing during electroporation and kill the cells).
 Samples were dialyzed using Millipore Nitrocellulose Membrane Filters (#VSWP01300). ddH2O was taken in a clean, empty petri dish and one filter disc was allowed to float on the surface of the water.
 10 ul of sample is pipetted onto filter disc and allowed to stand for 10 mins.
 The sample is then pipetted off the disc and is now ready for transformation.
+If using the Gibson Assembly mix, dilute 5ul in 10ul DNA-water.
 -	Gently pipet 1-5 ul of DNA into cells (I usually use 1 ul of purified plasmid or 3 ul of ligation reaction)
 -	Gently transfer cells to electroporation cuvette - into the narrow part at the bottom of the cuvette - being careful not to introduce air bubbles as that will cause arcing during electroporation
 -	Using the Seifert lab electroporator: